 NPF drives breakthrough research by bringing together the thought leaders at NPF Centers of Excellence--leading medical centers around the globe that deliver care to more than 50,000 Parkinson’s patients.
 Through the centers network, NPF creates a community of health care professionals dedicated to improving clinical care in Parkinson’s disease.
 Learn more about NPF’s grant accomplishments.

-At the forefront of NPF’s efforts is the Quality Improvement Initiative (QII).
+At the forefront of NPF’s efforts is the Parkinson's Outcomes Project (POP).
 Better research means better treatment.
 Better treatment means better lives.
-That’s why NPF’s QII is so important.
-QII is the first large-scale comprehensive study to track how Parkinson’s disease progresses and how various treatments affect outcomes.
-The long-term goal of QII is to create feed-forward clinical decision making that will help people with Parkinson’s manage their symptoms and keep life at a high-functioning status.
+That’s why NPF’s POP is so important.
+POP is the first large-scale comprehensive study to track how Parkinson’s disease progresses and how various treatments affect outcomes.
+The long-term goal of POP is to create feed-forward clinical decision making that will help people with Parkinson’s manage their symptoms and keep life at a high-functioning status.
 Our ultimate aim is to create and share models of excellent care, so that every Parkinson’s patient receives the most effective treatment options available, whether they are seen by a specialist at an NPF Center of Excellence, a general neurologist or their primary care physician.
-QII will transform the way Parkinson’s care is delivered.
+POP will transform the way Parkinson’s care is delivered.

 NPF believes that every person diagnosed with Parkinson’s deserves the best care and treatment no matter who they are or where they live.
 We convene experts, assemble the scholarly evidence for best practices, and disseminate findings within the field and beyond.
 We believe that advances in treatment are adopted widely only by an increase in knowledge and awareness by scholars, physicians and patients.
 For this reason, patient and family empowerment materials are essential to our strategy.